A Florida city is playing ‘Baby Shark’ on a loop to keep homeless people away

 Officials in West Palm Beach, Florida, have put songs including “Baby Shark” and “Raining Tacos” on a continuous loop overnight in the hopes of keeping homeless people from camping out at on the patio of the waterfront Lake Pavilion, a popular—and profitable—banquet facility owned by the city, according to the Palm Beach Post.

-While the city is aware that this looks bad (because it is bad), officials claim it’s a temporary fix to avoid having brides or caterers “trip over bodies” when they use the banquet facilities, while they work on more long-term solutions.
+While the city is aware that this looks bad (because it is bad), officials claim it’s a temporary fix to avoid having brides or caterers “trip over bodies” when they use the banquet facilities, while it works on more long-term solutions.
 That includes job training, mental health services, buying them one-way tickets back home, and, you know, finding them actual homes.

 Try listening to this for eight hours in a row: